 2. Female converts had to convert to Islam in order to marry their Muslim spouses or they converted to Islam for their husband’s sake

-3. Muslim men can touch unrelated women (shake hands etc.) whilst Muslim women can’t (the same goes for pre-martial sex!)
+3. Muslim men can touch unrelated women (and engage in pre-marital sex) whilst Muslim women can’t

-In Islam there is no sexual double standard.
-Pre- and extra-marital sex are forbidden as is kissing, touching etc. and everything in between.
 The limits between the opposite sex are the same.
-Whether this is always upheld is a different story but there should be no distinction between the level of contact between say a non-Muslim woman and a Muslim man and a Muslim man and a non-Muslim woman.
+Beliefs are varied and whether these beliefs are lived in a consistent manner is another thing.
+But, here’s the thing: there should be no distinction between the level of contact between say a non-Muslim woman and a Muslim man and a Muslim man and a non-Muslim woman.

 4. Muslim women can’t be scholars